Jetboy (band)

 On June 1, 2012, Jetboy did a 25-year reunion for their debut album 'Feel The Shake' at the Whisky a Go Go in Hollywood.
 The show was also a release party for the movie Rock of Ages which featured a few images of Jetboy.
 The line-up for this show included all original members with a surprise appearance by their second bass player Sami Yaffa who is currently playing in the Michael Monroe Band.
 This was the first time they all shared the stage together in over 20 years.
 Jetboy continued with the original line-up with Charles Norman on bass, who had replaced Yaffa, for the Damnednation tour in 1989.

-On January 25, 2014, during NAMM weekend Jetboy supported Faster Pussycat at the Whisky A Go-Go to a sold-out crowd to celebrate the club's 50-year anniversary.
+On January 25, 2014, during the weekend of the NAMM Show Jetboy supported Faster Pussycat at the Whisky A Go-Go to a sold-out crowd to celebrate the club's 50-year anniversary.
 The band performed at Riki Rachtman's Cathouse Live on August 15, 2015, at the Irvine Meadows Amphitheater in Irvine, California.

 Three songs from Feel the Shake were featured in the 1989 movie The 'Burbs, starring Tom Hanks.
 They were "Bloodstone", "Locked in a Cage" and "Make Some Noise".
 Additionally, two songs from Feel the Shake, "Feel the Shake" and "Make Some Noise" were also featured in the 1989 movie She's Out of Control.

 "Feel the Shake" was the goal celebration song of the NHL's Philadelphia Flyers from 2019-20 through 2021.

 The group's most recent album, Born to Fly, was released January 25, 2019, through Frontiers Records.